The Young Turks: The Young Turks with Cenk Uygur

 On January 2, 2013, Current TV was sold to Qatar-owned broadcaster Al Jazeera Media Network, which announced plans to reorganize the channel as Al Jazeera America, focusing on world news and investigative content with a more neutral tone; with the move, the channel would discontinue its talk programming slate, including The Young Turks with Cenk Ugyur, which ended its run on Current TV on August 15, 2013, shortly before the network's relaunch.

-In an interview with the Los Angeles Times, Uygur commented that with the discontinuance of the television broadcast, he was relieved to move on and focus on his web show and the TYT Network site, stating that he had been "exhausted from doing the two shows at once" and that he was glad to put his energies there, as he believes that the future of media will gravitate towards online content.
+In an interview with the Los Angeles Times, Uygur commented that with the discontinuance of the television broadcast, he was relieved to move on and focus on his web show and the TYT Network site, expressing that he had been "exhausted from doing the two shows at once" and that he was glad to put his energies there, as he believes that the future of media will gravitate towards online content.
 Uygur also noted that he talked with Al Jazeera after the company bought Current, reaching a mutual agreement not to continue with the television broadcast due to the change in ideological tone that Al Jazeera America would maintain.
-However, members of The Young Turks' on-air contributing staff, such as Michael Shure (who served as a political and general assignment contributor), Cara Santa Maria (part of TechKnow) and Ben Mankiewicz (who worked as a movie critic), regularly appeared on Al Jazeera America.
+However, members of The Young Turks' on-air contributing staff including Shure (who served as a political and general assignment contributor), Cara Santa Maria (part of TechKnow) and Mankiewicz (who worked as a movie critic), regularly appeared on Al Jazeera America.
 The Young Turks also maintain a partnership with Al Jazeera's digital channel AJ+, in an arrangement first announced in March 2015.

 The Young Turks on Fusion

 The Young Turks returned to television with a weekly, hour-long program on Fusion, The Young Turks on Fusion, which premiered on September 12, 2016, for a twelve-week limited run.
-Hosted by Ana Kasparian and John Iadarola, the program – which was broadcast from college campuses around the United States, in a live-audience format modelled after ESPN's College GameDay – focused on coverage of the 2016 United States presidential campaign.
+Hosted by Ana Kasparian and John Iadarola, the program–which was broadcast from college campuses around the United States, in a live-audience format modelled after ESPN's College GameDay–focused on coverage of the 2016 United States presidential campaign.
 The show also featured Cenk Uygur, Jimmy Dore, Ben Mankiewicz, Hannah Cranston, Hasan Piker, and Kim Horcher as contributors, as well as Fusion reporters and celebrity guest hosts.
+Piker is the nephew of Uygur and went on to become a well-known Twitch streamer and commentator in his own right.

 TYT Network

 The Young Turks has spawned a multi-channel network of associated web series and shows, known as the TYT Network.

-Some of the programs produced for the service are produced in-house, among which include:
+Some of the programs are produced in-house including: